lucapost/martignilas.it/src_en/10_accomodation.md

 * €18 for the months of april, may, june and september;
 * €20 for the months of july and august.

-The price includes: satellite TV, crockery, washing machine, gas cooker, electric oven, sheets, towels, blankets, garden furniture. utilities.
+The price includes: satellite TV, crockery, washing machine, gas cooker, electric oven, sheets, towels, blankets, garden furniture.
+Utilities.